ScarlettZ98/BiSwipeG05/README.md

 # BiSwipe
-This is a experimental user interface for Oculus hand tracking manipulation.
+This is an experimental bimanual user interface for Oculus hand tracking manipulation, BiSwipe.
+To be compared with MRTK hand tracking raycasting